faskowit/multiAtlasTT/README.md

 * [easy_lausanne](https://github.com/mattcieslak/easy_lausanne) (optional, but good to have)
   * meaning you have nibabel and numpy too
   * Also, easy_lausanne is a great tool that you should check out!
+* Unix enviorment to run scripts on (developed on Ubuntu 16.04)

 ## Usage